Mass Tort Case

 Mass tort cases will never cease to exist.
 Pharmaceutical companies are notorious for distributing and marketing drugs that cause injuries, prioritizing profit over public health.
 Besides pharmaceutical companies, many businesses disregard their duty to safeguard the public’s well-being to pursue increased revenues, creating the need for lawsuits to hold these companies liable.

-Below is information on several notable ongoing mass tort cases to watch in 2021.
+Below is information on several notable ongoing mass tort cases to watch in 2022 and beyond.
 These cases are constantly developing, and the information will be updated as they proceed:

 Belviq, manufactured by Arena Pharmaceuticals and distributed by Eisai Inc., is a weight loss drug prescribed for weight management of health conditions, including diabetes and high blood pressure.
 Eisai conducted an FDA-mandated five-year double-blind study with over 12,000 participants.
 The study showed that Belviq usage increased the risk of pancreatic, colorectal, and lung cancer, prompting an FDA recall of Belviq nationwide in February 2020.